U.S. lab hits fusion milestone raising hopes for clean power | Headlines

 The electricity industry cautiously welcomed the step, though emphasized that in order to carry out the energy transition, fusion should not slow down efforts on building out other alternatives like solar and wind power, battery storage and nuclear fission.
 "It's the first step that says 'Yes, this is not just fantasy, this can be done, in theory,'" said Andrew Sowder, a senior technology executive at EPRI, a nonprofit energy research and development group.

 Debra Callahan, who worked at Lawrence Livermore until late this year and is now a senior scientist at Focused Energy, said the lab's results will help companies figure out how to make lasers more efficient.
 "Everyone is excited about what's been achieved and what's in the future."
-Focused Energy is one of dozens of companies working to commercialize fusion energy, and it has raised about $5 billion in private and government funding in recent years.
-Several, including Commonwealth Fusion Systems, seeks to use powerful magnets instead of lasers.
+Focused Energy is one of dozens of companies working to commercialize fusion energy that have raised about $5 billion in private and government funding, with more than $2.8 billion coming in the 12 months before June of this year, according to the Fusion Industry Association.
+Several, including Commonwealth Fusion Systems, seek to use powerful magnets instead of lasers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)